-The basis for the final evaluation of a student's performance in their field placement will be the satisfactory completion of the tasks, activities, and projects outlined in the student's Learning

-Contract, as well as the student's ability to meet the expectations and policies outlined in this manual.
-For both the mid-term and final evaluations, students will first complete a self-evaluation, which they will submit to their Task Supervisor (if applicable) and their Field Instructor.
+Students receive grades on a scale of A+ to F for SOCW 486.
+The basis for the final evaluation of a student's performance in their field placement will be the satisfactory completion of the tasks, activities, and projects outlined in the student's learning contract; the student's ability to meet the expectations and policies outlined in this manual; and assignments completed for seminar classes.
+For both the mid-term and final evaluations, students will first complete a self-evaluation, which they will submit to their field instructor.

 Students should be evaluated based on the degree they are seeking and an understanding of their developmental level; that is, a BSW student in field should be evaluated based on having knowledge, skills, and abilities that are appropriate to a new BSW graduate, not a seasoned professional.
+The following chart offers guidelines for how students and faculty should interpret letter grades in the field context.